Worlds (novel)

-Worlds is a novel written by Joe Haldeman and published in 1981.
+Worlds is a novel written by Joe Haldeman published in 1981.

 Plot summary

-Worlds is a novel in which Marianne O'Hara takes educational trip from orbital New New York to old Earth, and an international terrorist conspiracy nearly kills everyone.
+Worlds is a novel in which Marianne O'Hara takes an educational trip from New New York in orbit to visit the surface of old Earth, and a worldwide terrorist plot kills almost everyone.

 Reception

 Colin Greenland reviewed Worlds for Imagine magazine, and stated that "It feels perverse to say that a series about the near extinction of the human race seems uneventful, but somehow it does.
 The futuristic detail is fascinating, but Haldeman relates it in a casual, rambling way that dilutes much of its drama."